 Further consultation identified other important issues and opportunities influencing local businesses.
 While some issues are beyond the direct control of the Shire, the results highlighted areas where economic and tourism development actions can be best targeted to support businesses.
 The Jurien Bay Airport, Jurien Bay Marina, Jurien Bay Foreshore and the Cervantes Foreshore were identified as presently underutilised infrastructure assets.
 The local labour market and local infrastructure were highlighted as critical to local business.
-Many businesses identified the difficulty to find, attract and retain staff, placing a major constraint on businesses.
+Many businesses, including agricultural enterprises, identified the difficulty to find, attract and retain staff, placing a major constraint on businesses.
 Place activation was identified as an important consideration to improve the quality of local places to encourage residents to stay (especially young ones) and encourage visitation.

-Figure 3.1.
-Key Issues and Opportunities (Stakeholder Feedback)
+Figure 3.1: Key Issues and Opportunities (Feedback from Stakeholder Engagement)